crawl/crawl/crawl-ref/docs/crawl_manual.rst

 is apparently nothing there, you will still attack it, just in case there's something invisible lurking around.

-A variety of dangerous and irritating traps are hidden around the dungeon.
-Traps sometimes look like normal floor until discovered.
+A variety of dangerous and irritating traps are placed around the dungeon.
+Some traps are visible and can be avoided (or triggered on purpose), others are hidden until you stumble upon them.

 Shops
 ========================================